thy4205/MSSQL2JSON/README.md

 This script creates the JSON file for data only.

+This script is also only tested in Windows Enviroment

 ## Requirement
-* Software to create the SQL table structure (E.g. Online SQL convertor like SQLines)
 * Basic knowlege for SQL
 * Python 3
 * OBDC Driver from Mircosoft that is suitable for your verison, the script defaults to MSSQL8, which do not support JSON export

 ### Instructions
-1. Download or git clone the script
+1. Download or git clone the project if you feel like being fancy
-1. Change the required parameters in the script
+1. Change the required parameters as stated in the script
   * Database IP address
   * Database Table Name
   * User Name
   * Password
   * OBDC Driver Name (if Required)
+1. Run the script in Command Prompt
+1. The Output JSON file is generated and placed in the script directory.

+## Caution
+* This script will not care about how big your table is and it will consume large amount of memory if the table is big enough.
+However it should work fine in most of the situations.